 The vacuum advance dashpot's purpose is to react to vacuum from the intake manifold to move the breaker plate inside the distributor to keep the timing "optimum".
 It adds its advance on top of the amount the mechanical advance produces.
 Unfortunately, after 30 years, many dashpots are leaking, causing no advance and a big vacuum leak into the intake manifold.
 These are getting very hard to locate new in 2014.

 Test yours by sucking hard on the hose going into the dashpot.
 With the distributor cap off watch the vacuum arm pull in.
 If you "hold" the pressure, the arm should stay fully retracted.
 If it slowly leaks down, the vacuum dashpot is leaking...and it should be replaced (it can't be fixed).
 If it's leaking so much you can hear your breath hissing then you have been leaking air back into the intake manifold which is not good.
 To fix the leak temporarily plug the dashpot hose end going INTO the manifold.
 It's better to run without vacuum advance than to lean out the motor and burn a valve.

 TO DISABLE VACUUM ADVANCE Not running vacuum advance can make part throttle acceleration a bit sluggish and hurt gas mileage.
 To disable it simply remove the hose from the vacuum dashpot and plug the hose that feeds into the intake manifold.
 Using vacuum advance makes the engine drive better in my opinion though and I see no reason to disable it on the street.
-But vacuum advance doesn't do much under full-throttle so if you only drag-race or track race vacuum advance isn't truly needed.

 MY OWN SETTINGS?